alphaone/alphaone.github.io/_includes/beliefs.md

 There are no best practices.
 No single technology can be the answer to an existing problem.
 Each challenge has to be seen in the context of the current circumstances.

+### Delivering Value

+The goal is not doing 30 sprints straight, or to poker with story points, or to measure the team's performance with artificial metrics.
+While those things can be a means to an end they should never distract from the original goal.

+In the end we want to deliver value for our stakeholders (and by implication for our customers).
+And we do this **quickly, reliably and with consistently high quality**.

 ### Continuous Improvement

 <img class="illustration" src="/assets/365.png">